artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 $$\mathbf{G}_{gram} = \mathbf{A} \mathbf{A}^T$$

 To minimize the distance between the Gram matrix of the Generated image (G) and the Style image (S) we will then need to calculate this difference for each of our activation layers.
-The style cost for a given layer $[l]$ is defined as below.
+The style cost for a given layer [l] is defined as below.

 $$J_{style}^{[l]}(S,G) = \frac{1}{(2 \times n_C \times n_H \times n_W)^2} \sum_{i=1}^{n_C}\sum_{j=1}^{n_C}(G^{(S)}_{(gram)i,j} - G^{(G)}_{(gram)i,j})^2 $$